 The vessel is both a museum and a working replica of a cog.
 Various activities are offered on board the ship, which is open to everyone interested.
 The cog can be hired for day trips for a maximum of 48 people or longer sailing tours for up to 28 people.

-From May to October is peak season for cruise ships from all over the world to call at the ports of Kiel (the capital of Schleswig-Holstein) and the seaside resorts of Travemuende and Warnemuende.
+From May to October is peak season for cruise ships from all over the world to call at the seaside resorts of Warnemuende and Travemuende and the ports of Kiel (the capital of Schleswig-Holstein).